Back to Top

-Let’s learn how to create custom order status in Magento2
+Let’s learn how to create custom order status in Adobe Commerce (Magento 2)

 I am using Setup script to create custom order status.
 We can achieve this by using the following methods: